AndrewJBateman/ionic-angular-sqlite/README.md

 ## Code Examples

-* `database.service.ts` function to get details of a developer from the database.
+* `database.service.ts` function to get details of a developer from the database that return a promise of format Dev

 ```typescript
 getDeveloper(id): Promise<Dev> {